uthaya98/TechAssessment/README.md

 # 📚 Customer & Product Management API

 A **Spring Boot 3.5.0** RESTful API built using **Java 17** to manage Customers and Products.
-This project demonstrates a production-ready backend with features like CRUD operations, structured logging, exception handling, report generation using JasperReports, Swagger documentation, and optional integrations with Kafka and Hazelcast.
+This project demonstrates a production-ready backend with features like CRUD operations, structured logging, exception handling, report generation using JasperReports, Swagger documentation, and optional integrations with Kafka.

 ---